anoobbacker/leaderboard-html-css-js/README.md

 **[View Live Preview](https://anoobbacker.github.io/betwc/)**

 # To do

-- Automate the input prediction collection.
+- Automate the collecting prediction input from friends.
-- Automate the results of the games using API.
+- Automate fetching results of the games using API.

 # Tools used
 - Avatars generated from [Getavataaars](https://getavataaars.com).
 - Bootstrap template [New Age](https://github.com/BlackrockDigital/startbootstrap-new-age)
 - Parsing of CSV using [Papa parse](http://papaparse.com/)